talamoig/glpienc/README.md

-# Puppet ENC from GLPI
+# GLPIEnc - Puppet ENC from GLPI

 This code makes possible to use [GLPI](http://www.glpi-project.org/spip.php?lang=en) as an [ENC](https://docs.puppetlabs.com/guides/external_nodes.html) for Puppet.